tarof429/stuckathome/vue/ComponentCommunication.md

 We don't need a new component to delete a Friend but we do need a button.
 This button is added to the FriendContact component and it emits an event that will delete the contact.

+## A Complicated Example

+The `cmp-communication-08-a-potential-problem` illustrates a potential problem you'll encounter with Vue.
+What is actually going on here?

+- ActiveElemnent displays `topicTitle` and `text` which are received as props
+- In App.vue, `topicTitle` and `text` are provided by the value of `activeTopic` which is defined in App.vue
+- Initially, `activeTopic` is null but is set when `activeTopic()` is invoked by the KnowledgeBase Component
+- The KnowledgeBase component receives a props of topics and emits an event called `select-topic`
+- KnowledgeBase is acting like a pass-through component

 ## Summary